EthanCW167/EthanCW167/README.md

-Hi i'm Ethan, i'm a Computer Science Graduate at Newcastle University.
+Hi i'm Ethan, i'm a Computer Science Graduate an Graduate Developer at Greggs.

 This repository serves as a place for both my academic and personal projects.